microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/protectdonotforwardaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**protectionDoNotForwardAction** may be returned by [evaluateApplication](../api/informationprotectionlabel-evaluateapplication.md) or [evaluateClassificationResults](../api/informationprotectionlabel-evaluateclassificationresults.md) if the resulting label has been configured to apply [Do Not Forward protection](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#do-not-forward-option-for-emails).
+Informs the application to apply Do Not Forward protection. **protectionDoNotForwardAction** may be returned by [evaluateApplication](../api/informationprotectionlabel-evaluateapplication.md) or [evaluateClassificationResults](../api/informationprotectionlabel-evaluateclassificationresults.md) if the resulting label has been configured to apply [Do Not Forward protection](https://docs.microsoft.com/en-us/azure/information-protection/configure-usage-rights#do-not-forward-option-for-emails).
 The consuming application must use a client library to apply protection via Azure Information Protection.

 ## Properties